- A patient has the right to participate in the development and implementation of his/her plan of care.

 - A patient has the right to be free from all forms of abuse and harassment.

-- A patient has the right to file a grievance with Rush University Medical Center.
-This may be done orally or in writing. listed below are the categories of complaints and the procedures for resolving them.
+- The goal of the Medical Center is to provide health care that is supportive and patients are assured that the presentation of a complaint or concern will not compromise treatment.
+A patient has the right to file a complaint or grievance with Rush University Medical Center.
+This may be done orally or in writing.
+Listed below are the categories of types of complaints and the procedures for resolving them.

-Other Complaints: Some patient complaints may not involve the denial of patient rights, or harm or physical injury, but they are still important to the Medical Center.
+Other Complaints: Some patient complaints may not involve the denial of patient rights or harm or physical injury, but they are still important to the Medical Center.
 All complaints will receive attention and consideration.
 Many questions are best addressed by personnel on nursing units.
-Patients should contact their nurse if they have a question about their care, the communication with their health care providers, the manner in which their room is cleaned, their preferences concerning food and beverages, or anything else that bothers them about their stay here. or, if they prefer, they can contact the office of patient relations at (312) 942-6979.
+Patients should contact their nurse if they have a question about their care, the communication with their health care providers, the manner in which their room is cleaned, their preferences concerning food and beverages, or anything else which bothers them about their stay here.
+Or, if they prefer, they can contact the Patient Relations Department at 942-6979 or send an email to firstname.lastname@example.org.

-Patient Concerns About Non-Coverage or Premature Discharge: In the eventthat pre-admission screening determines that admission criteria are not met prior to admission, or coverage for services is not approved, the patient will be issued a Notice of Non-Coverage.
-This notice will be issued before admission or within two (2) days of admission and must state specific reasons why the Medical Center believes the requested services are not covered. the patient may elect to assume personal responsibility for the payment of the services or refuse the services.
+Patient concerns About Non-Coverage or Premature Discharge: In the event that pre-admission screening determines that admission criteria are not met prior to admission, or coverage for services is not approved the patient will be issued a Notice of Non-Coverage.
+Patients may contact a Rush financial counselor at (312) 942-5967 regarding questions about non-coverage for Rush services.
+This notice will be issued before admission or within two days of admission and must state specific reasons why the Medical Center believes the requested services are not covered.
+The patient may elect to assume personal responsibility for the payment of the services or refuse the services.

-Special Note: If a patient, for whatever reason, is unable to understand the rights extended to him/her, it will be expected that health care providers shall provide whatever assistance is reasonably necessary to assist the patient in understanding the above-noted rights.
-This assistance may include, but not be limited to, the use of assistive devices for the hearing- and seeing-impaired or the use of interpreters for patients not proficient in English.
+Special note: If a patient, for whatever reason, is unable to understand the rights extended to him/her, health care providers shall provide whatever assistance is reasonably necessary to assist the patient in understanding the above-noted rights.
+This may include, but not be limited to, the use of assistive devices for the hearing and seeing impaired or the use of interpreters for patients not proficient in English.